Devil Summoner: Soul Hackers: Sales

 Upon its release, Soul Hackers sold 160,850 units in its first week.
 As of 2007, the game had sold 258,679, becoming the 27th best-selling Saturn title in Japan.
 The PlayStation port sold 137,458 units by the end of 1999, becoming the 114th best-selling game of that year.
 In its debut week, the 3DS port sold 69,365 units and debuted at #2 behind Hatsune Miku: Project DIVA F for the PlayStation Vita.
 This was noted as being a good performance for a port of such an old game, and outdid the opening sales of Shin Megami Tensei: Devil Survivor for the Nintendo DS.
 In the following two weeks in Media Create's top fifteen games chart, the game moved down to #9 and then #17, selling 12,589 and 5,910 units respectively, creating total sales of 87,865.
 By October of that year, Atlus reported that the game had sold over 90,000 units: this put it ahead of that year's PSP port of Persona 2: Eternal Punishment, but behind Etrian Odyssey IV: Legends of the Titan.
-According to a report by the NPD Group in January 2014, Soul Hackers had sold 36,000 units during 2013.
+According to a report by the NPD Group in January 2014, Soul Hackers had sold 36,000 units in the United States during 2013.

 Legacy

 Sequels

-The mobile game Devil Summoner: Soul Hackers Intruder was released exclusively in Japan on February 7, 2008 through EZweb.
+The mobile game Devil Summoner: Soul Hackers – Intruder was released exclusively in Japan on August 30, 2007.
 The gameplay tactical role-playing with adventure game elements, carrying over elements of Soul Hackers into a mobile format.
-Another mobile game set in the virtual world, Devil Summoner: Soul Hackers New Generation, was released in August 2008.
+Another mobile game set in a virtual world, Devil Summoner: Soul Hackers – New Generation, was released on July 22, 2008.

 A sequel, Soul Hackers 2, was released for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows on August 25, 2022 in Japan, and on August 26 outside of Japan.
 Set in the near future, it follows agents of the supernatural being Aion gathering a party of summoners to defeat an approaching evil force.